banner-bg

 Childcare Ratios for Your Preschool

-What is the staff-to-child ratio in child care?
+What is a staff-to-child ratio in child care?

 Research shows that maintaining a low staff-to-child ratio can positively impact children by improving their quality of care and education.
 Organizations such as Head Start, the National Association for Education of Young Children (NAEYC), and the American Academy of Pediatrics recommend low ratios because of these findings.